 Japan Women’s Open

-The Japan Women’s Open is a WTA 250 tennis tournament that in 2023 will be played on outdoor hard courts in Osaka, Japan
+The Japan Women’s Open is a WTA 250 tennis tournament that in 2023 was played on outdoor hard courts in Osaka, Japan

 Japan Women's Open